yaml-language-server: $schema=schema/obml-schema.json

 Property Type Required Description

-code string Yes Physical column name in the database
+code string Yes (or expression) Physical column name in the database.
+Mutually exclusive with expression

 abstractType enum Yes string, int, float, date, time, time_tz, timestamp, timestamp_tz, boolean, json